Shabazz (album): Reception

 In a review for AllMusic, Robert Taylor wrote: "All of the songs are blowing sessions allowing each musician ample time to develop their ideas...
 This is a good, old-fashioned blowing session that captures one of Cobham's best bands at their peak."

 The authors of The Penguin Guide to Jazz Recordings stated: "Shabazz turned up the dials to 11...
 The recording is classic '70s 'in concert' fare, cavernous and booming, with the drums mixed well up, but still perfectly listenable."

-Exposé Online's Jon Davis commented: "This band is in absolute top form...
+Exposé Onlines Jon Davis commented: "This band is in absolute top form...
 Shabazz is a great sounding recording for both performance and audio quality, and deserves a place as one of the best live fusion albums of the 70s."

 The writers at Billboard included the album in their "Recommended LPs," stating "Cobham swings throughout."
 However, they cautioned: "at times it can get to be a bit too much."